Healthy Lung Program: Screening to Save Lives

 Need Help to Quit Smoking?

-Mercy Philadelphia Hospital is proud to offer a 6-session smoking cessation program: Quit Smoking Comfortably.
-For more information or for class schedules, please call Cynthia at 215.748.9600.
+Mercy Philadelphia Hospital offers a six-session smoking cessation program called Quit Smoking Comfortably.
+For more information or for class schedules, please call 215.748.9600.

-Mercy Suburban Hospital offers a seven-session smoking cessation program.
-For more information or for class schedules, please call Lynn Heyman at 610.270.8390.
+Nazareth Hospital offers a seven-session smoking cessation program.
+For more information or for class schedules, please call 215.335.7727.